How do I calculate the THC percentage in my weed? Estimating the THC percentage is the hardest part of figuring out proper dosing for me.

 I know you have taken the class and are still having problems.
 Stick with it, it will get better, I promise.

-The best way to start, in my opinion, is to smoke or vape a little to get an instant idea of how strong it is.
+In my opinion, the best way to start to learn how to estimate THC percentage in cannabis is to smoke or vape a little to get an instant idea of how strong it is.
 Then make an educated guess as to where your material fits into the categories in the dosing class.

 I know it is not exact but with more experience you will get better at it, trust me.